AngelSanchezT/learn-python-by-projects/README.md

 ## License
 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code and resources for educational purposes.

-# learn-python-by-projects

-## Getting Started
-To use this repository and start learning Python through projects, follow these steps:

-1. Clone this repository to your local machine using the following command: